misaacs21/journal_app/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the result.

 Current relevant pages: /auth

-## Remnants
-index.tsx is the default home page provided by create-next-app, saved for future reference.
-This will be replaced in the future.

 ## Limitations
 This app will not run on Internet Explorer.
 Please use another browser.